- See the market and museums of San Jose

 Welcome to Costa Rica!
 Arrive at San José airport, where our representative will greet you and take you to your hotel nearby.
 Take some time to explore the area, and head downtown to experience some of these must-see attractions:

 Museo del Oro Precolumbino (Pre-Columbian Gold Museum): This museum holds the largest Pre-Columbian gold collection in all of Latin America.
-The entrance is not very inspiring, however the vault like appearance is actually to protect all the gold stored and displayed inside.
-Once you enter, you will find an extensive venue that is also modern, offering a true educational experience.
+The entrance is not very inspiring, however, the vault-like appearance is actually to protect all the gold stored and displayed inside.
+Once you enter, you will find an extensive venue that is also modern, offering a truly educational experience.

 - Museo Nacional (National Museum): The Museo Nacional is hard to miss, as it takes the form of a bright yellow building that used to be a military barrack (Bellavista Fortress).
 Now, the building hosts a range of exhibits that showcase the country's history, starting from Pre-Columbian times to the modern day.
 The butterfly garden inside is always a favorite among visitors, as it provides a small moment of peace in the otherwise bustling capital city.